UKVCAS: Guide for Applicants

 UK Visa and Citizenship Application Services (UKVCAS) is the service system used to process visa and citizenship applications filed within the United Kingdom.
 This includes applications such as all visa category switching, Further Leave to Remain visa extension applications, Indefinite Leave to Remain applications for settlement, and British citizenship applications.

 UKVCAS is a service managed by Sopra Steria, a third-party technology company that is contracted by the Home Office to outsource visa and citizenship application processing.
-You will need to book an appointment at a UKVCAS centre for most visa and citizenship applications lodged in the UK.

 Do I need to make an appointment with UKVCAS?

-You will need to make an appointment with UKVCAS for all in-person appointments.
 You can book appointments up to 28 days in advance once you have submitted the online application for your visa, settlement, or citizenship application process.
-Through the online booking platform available on the UKVCAS website, you can choose a UKVCAS centre by entering your postcode.
-If needed, you can pay for same-day appointments at some service points.

-What happens at the appointment?
+What happens at the UKVCAS appointment?

 At your UKVCAS appointment, you will need to arrive at your chosen UKVCAS centre between 10-15 minutes in advance of your allotted appointment.